cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv75_report.md

 **VLM Analysis**:

-**Score**: 5/10
+**Score**: 4/10

-> *The rendering shows recognizable architectural layout but suffers from notable geometric and texture inconsistencies typical of 3D Gaussian Splatting reconstructions.
-Structural elements exhibit warped walls and misaligned edges, with depth cues not fully coherent.
-Texture fidelity is compromised by ghosting, floating artifacts, and over-blur, reducing realism.
-Overall, the scene is partially plausible but not a faithful reconstruction of a real-world interior.*
+> *The rendering exhibits significant geometric and depth inconsistencies with warped walls, misaligned edges, and distorted perspective.
+Textures are smeared with ghosting and inconsistent surface details, reducing realism.
+Overall, the scene is not a reliable reconstruction of a real 3D interior; artifacts are prominent and affect structural interpretation.*

 **Detected Issues**:
-- ⚠️ **Curved Or Warped Walls**: Vertical and horizontal wall planes appear irregular and slightly curved due to heavy stitching/warping, notably along doorway frames.
+- ⚠️ **Curved Or Warped Walls**: Numerous jagged and warped edge lines throughout walls and surfaces, especially near doorways and corners.
-- ⚠️ **Misaligned Edges**: Door frames and edges do not align perfectly; joints feel offset in several regions.
+- ⚠️ **Misaligned Edges**: Edges of panels and doors appear misaligned or skewed relative to surrounding geometry.
-- ⚠️ **Depth Or Perspective Errors**: Depth cues appear inconsistent; scale and perspective shift between foreground and background surfaces, reducing realism.
+- ⚠️ **Depth Or Perspective Errors**: Overall perspective feels distorted with inconsistent depth cues and unusual foreshortening in hallway areas.
-- 🎨 **Ghosting**: Subtle ghost-like traces around edges and high-contrast transitions.
+- 🎨 **Ghosting**: Fine scribble-like artifacts and overlaid strokes across surfaces.
-- 🎨 **Floating Artifacts**: Sparse stray scribbles/lines that float over surfaces, not tied to geometry.
-- 🎨 **Over Blur**: Overall softening blur reduces sharpness of textures and edges.
+- 🎨 **Over Blur**: General scene appears smeared; edges lack crispness especially on vertical structures.
-- 🎨 **Texture Inconsistency**: Inconsistent texture density; some walls look smoother while others show different grain/noise levels.
+- 🎨 **Texture Inconsistency**: Textures vary abruptly between surfaces; some areas look painterly rather than physical.